computefoundation/home/README.md

 <img src='https://raw.githubusercontent.com/unixfoundation/home/images/unixfoundation_logo-padded.png' width='27%' align='left' alt='unixfoundation_logo-padded.png'>
 <br><br>

-**The Unix Foundation** is an organization promoting the foundation of general-purpose computing through resources dedicated to providing Unix-founded solutions in free/libre and open source software.
+**The Unix Foundation** is an organization promoting the efficiency of general-purpose computing in GNU/Linux through resources dedicated to providing Unix-founded solutions.
 <br><br><br>

 General-purpose computing is used by all computer users.
 As a result, one of its most significant matters is efficiency.
-Solutions that respect the [Unix philosophy](http://www.linfo.org/unix_philosophy.html) *(the fundamental principles of computing)* and apply to a majority of computer users contribute to this efficiency.

-Today, general-purpose computing is almost entirely inefficient as these solutions are scattered across resources.
-Developers and general computer users continually research, learn and/or redevelop them to make computing efficient.
-The ultimate goal of the Unix Foundation is to provide them.
+All computing has a foundational layer and in general-purpose computing it is referred to as the [Unix philosophy](http://www.linfo.org/unix_philosophy.html) *(the fundamental principles of computing)*.
+The solutions in this layer make general-purpose computing efficient and are constantly developed by GNU/Linux users.
+The ultimate goal of The Unix Foundation is to make general-purpose computing efficient by providing them.

 # Members